 It’s a good idea to regularly clean the coils at the back of your fridge, and ensure that there is an adequate gap between the wall and the coils to allow the air to flow freely.
 Old fridges are extremely inefficient and they increase your energy bills immensely.
 Buying a new energy efficient fridge saves you money - enough to more than offset what you will spend on an old, inefficient fridge just to keep it running.

 Lighting can account for approximately 10% of a household's greenhouse gas emissions.
 Halogen lights and incandescents use up an enormous amount of energy Fluorescent light bulbs are much more energy efficient.
 They use 20% of the power that halogen globes do, while lasting eight times longer.
-Swapping your old globes for fluorescent can save you 80% on lighting bills.
+Swapping your old globes for fluorescent or LED lights can save you 80% on lighting bills.

 Tips: Use dimmer switches where possible.
 Timers and sensors are recommended for outdoor lights.
 Switching off the lights when you are not home will also reduce your electricity bills and greenhouse gas emissions.

 Gas heaters and air conditioning systems also come with energy ratings.
 An increase of just one star on a gas energy rating will save you 10% on running costs.
 Also, keeping doors shut, blinds drawn and locating the heating system away from windows will help conserve the heat in a house.
 Setting the thermostat between 18 and 20 degrees will also save energy as simply reducing the temperature by 1 degree can save up to 10% of running costs.